 An injury to a facet joint can place uneven pressure along the spine.
 This accelerates the wear and tear of the joint, causing the smooth, flexible cartilage caps to become rough and irritated.

-Symptoms of a facet injury and degeneration include:
+Symptoms of a facet injury or degeneration include:

 - Muscle stiffness and spasms